MateuszSnamina/bfpt/README.md

 - in the second layer relevant _Hamiltonian operator_ is concertized.
 In addition for `bfpt` calculations to run **approximation definition** needs to be provided.
 ("Approximation" here means the departure of full Hilbert space ED.)
-For this rules for generating the "populated basis" need to be stipulated, what includes:
+For this rules for generating basis of the _Hilbert subspace_ need to be stipulated; that includes:
 - providing _`0`-th order basis_ elements,
 - providing _pupulator map_, stipulating rules how `n+1`-th order basis is constructed from `n`-th order basis,
 - providing the _desired order_ basis order.

-One of the key feature of `bfpt` is try not to provide an optimal/convenient implementation capable for work well with a wide range of physical problems.
+One of the key feature of `bfpt` is try not to hardcode an optimal/convenient implementation capable to work well with a wide range of physical problems.
-Letting the user to provide the right **implementation definition** together with the problem definition.
+Instead, it lets the library user to provide the right **implementation definition** together with the **problem definition** and **approximation definition**.

-For example defining the _Hilbert space_ one need to define: number of nodes and node quantum states.
+For example defining the _Hilbert space_ one need to define _number of chain nodes_ and _node quantum states_.
-For convenience also the states ordering should be imposed.
+For convenience also _the states ordering_ should be imposed.
-But in addition to the _pure_ physical problem definition one need to specify the underlying programmatic implementation.
+But in addition to the _pure physical problem definition_ one need to specify the _underlying programmatic implementation_.
-This makes it possible to consider chains with the node number known at the compilation time, flexible states that allocates dynamically as much memory as needed.
+This makes possible to consider chains states with the chain nodes number known at the compilation time, or flexible states that allocates memory dynamically as much memory as needed.
+In the same way it allows to define quantum states representation memory layout.
-It also makes it possible to have a general state -- working well for chains of any kind of physical system as nodes, but at the same time lets the user to provide an optimized chain states implementation that "compress" data in a fancy way.
+It also makes it possible to have a general state -- working well for chains of any/many kind of physical system as nodes, but at the same time lets the library user to provide an fancy optimized chain states implementation working perfectly for one target physical system.

 Similar consideration may by carried out for _Hamiltonian operator_ and _populator map_.

-The flexibility is achieved by letting the Hilbert space definition to be a type definition.
+The flexibility is achieved by letting the _Hilbert space definition_ to be a _type definition_.
+_Hilbert space_ definitions are provided by `Kstate`s types prescribed by corresponding `KstateTait`s.
+`Kstate`s instances are to hold Hilbert state data, while `KstateTait`s is to provide the api to use the `Kstate` instances.
 `bfpt common recipe` function is a template function that accepts any type intended to work as a Hamiltonian definition.
-The library provides `kstate_trait` to specialize

 ```
                                          +----------------------+